 Lying on the Highland Boundary Fault, the loch is 24.5 miles (39 km) long, it is the largest freshwater loch in Scotland and has more than 30 islands, the largest of which is Inchmurrin.
 The Loch Lomond and Trossachs area of Scotland was awarded National Park status in July 2002.
 A popular leisure destination located between the lowlands of central Scotland and the Highlands.
 In 2005, a poll of Radio Times readers voted Loch Lomond the sixth greatest natural wonder in Britain.

-Enjoy the seasonal colours of spring and explore the diversity of landscapes in the Loch Lomond and Trossachs National Park which have inspired painters, musicians, artists and writers.
-Visit Loch Lomond and have a fantastic spring break.
+Enjoy the seasonal colours of summer and explore the diversity of landscapes in the Loch Lomond and Trossachs National Park which have inspired painters, musicians, artists and writers.
+Visit Loch Lomond and have a fantastic summer break.